microsoft/trident/README.md

 Trident.
 Users can request Trident to perform the initial deployment and A/B upgrades of a disk partition, a RAID array, or an encrypted volume that is part of an A/B volume pair.
-The image has to be published as a local raw file compressed into the ZSTD format.
+The image has to be published as a local raw file compressed using the zstd compression algorithm.

 ### Getting Started with A/B Update